soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Character-DestinyCharacterPeerView.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-A minimal view of a character's equipped items, for the purpose of rendering a summaryscreen or showing the character in 3D.
+A minimal view of a character's equipped items, for the purpose of rendering a summary screen or showing the character in 3D.

 ## Schema
 * **Schema Type:** Class